JamalTheGitHub/HowToLogIn/README.md

     delete 'logout', to: 'sessions#destroy'

 To understand further what <strong>get,post,delete</strong> means, self-research is necessary.
 Once this is done, create a file called <strong>new.html.erb</strong> in <strong>apps/views/sessions/</strong> IF it is not created when creating the <strong>Sessions controller</strong>.
-In this <strong>new.html.erb</strong> file, put the following codes;
+In this <strong>new.html.erb</strong> file, put the following codes as this will be the log in page.

     <h1>Log In</h1>
     <%= form_for(:session, url: login_path) do |f| %>